ashoori7272-prog/Germany-business-leads-scraper/README.md

 # Germany Business Leads Scraper

-🚀 A Python automation tool for extracting **real business leads** (including phone numbers) and delivering them in a clean, ready-to-use CSV format.
+🚀 Extract real business leads (including phone numbers) and deliver them as clean, ready-to-use CSV files.

+This project showcases a Python automation system designed for **lead generation, sales, and marketing use cases**.

 ---

-## 💼 What This Project Does
+## 💼 What You Get

-This tool collects structured business data from public directories and converts it into **usable leads for sales and marketing**.

-✔ Business Name
+- Business Name
-✔ Website
+- Website
-✔ Phone Number
+- Phone Number

+All data is cleaned, structured, and ready for immediate use.

 ---